turris-cz/sentinel-sview/README.md

 whether is is the right time to run an aggregation task.
 When aggregation timeout expires the task is triggered.

+The need for aggregation is automatically checked with every resource request and with every `flask refresh` command and the aggregation is triggered when needed.

 ## Flask commands

 Flask provides user-friendly command line interface.
 Using this interface a bunch